nanguoshun/English_EveryDay/Day_8_Age_#002.md

 Lisa: Well, I'm not a professional, but let's just say I really like to paint.

-In my teenage years, I was focused on + verbing / noun.
+**In my teenage years, I was focused on + verbing / noun.**

+In my teens, I was focused on getting good grades.

+Last year, I was focused on getting married and this year, I'm focused on my husband.